peakshift/bitcoin-ux/bip78-adapted.md

-# Simplifiying Payjoin for a Social Use Case
+# Adapting Payjoin for a Social Use Case

 ## Abstract